Repair Hardwood Floors – Squeaks & Wood Stains

 Maple floors in Ana and Leo’s apartment

-How to fix the squeak
+How to fix squeaky wood floors

-Herringbone patterned oak in Kasey’s prewar apartment
+Herringbone patterned oak floor in Kasey’s prewar apartment

-Patching a hardwood floor
+Wood floor care: Patching a hardwood floor

 If you have a water stain or some floorboards in need of repair, it will be difficult to fix just that one patch.
 The damaged section would need to be sanded back and then restained.
 However, “the only portion of the job that is difficult is matching the existing stain,” said Scott.
-He is referring to the stain that you apply and not the damage.
+(He is referring to the stain that you apply and not the damage.)

-Cost to refinish a hardwood floor
+Cost to refinish hardwood floors

 Restained maple flooring in Lauren’s studio apartment

 When calculating your costs to replace hardwood floors, consider both installation and material costs.
 The average cost of replacing hardwood floors (including the subfloor) is $4,000 for 200 square feet, according to Fixr.
 That price will move up or down depending on the area you want to cover.
 It will also depend on if the contractor will have to work around unusual room shapes.
 The materials needed to replace hardwood floors will have the biggest impact on your overall budget.
 For example, pine can cost $1 to $3 a square foot.
 At the other end of the scale, walnut costs $6 to $9 a square foot, according to Fixr.
 Add to that a subfloor, which is between $8 and $16 a square foot.
 Labor can range from $8 to $12 a square foot, depending on the difficulty of the install.

 Hopefully, these wood floor care tips will keep your hardwood floors in tip-top shape, and keep them quiet as well.